pingcap/docs-cn/dm/dm-handle-alerts.md

 ---
-title: Handle Alerts
+title: Handle Alerts in TiDB Data Migration
 summary: Understand how to deal with the alert information in DM.
 ---

-# Handle Alerts
+# Handle Alerts in TiDB Data Migration

 This document introduces how to deal with the alert information in DM.